The Science Council was established by Royal Charter in 2003 with the object of advancing science and its applications

 Tom was a member of Margaret Thatcher’s Advisory Council on Science & Technology, founding CEO of the Biotechnology and Biological Sciences Research Council, Chairman of the Royal Commission on Environment, and since 2008 Deputy Chair of the Institute of Cancer Research.
 Knighted in 1997 he is a member of several UK and international academies including the UK Royal Society and Academy of Medical Sciences; EMBO; Academia Europaea; the Indian National Science Academy; Academy of Medical Sciences; and The World Academy of Sciences.
 He is a Fellow of Sidney Sussex College Cambridge; he has Honorary Fellowships at Brasenose and Linacre Colleges, Oxford & Birkbeck College; Honorary Doctorates from 16 Universities.
 His interests are in walking, international travel, modern jazz and opera.

 Professor Robert Ashford CSci

 Professor Ashford qualified as a podiatrist in the mid-1970s.
 He initially took a clinical post in Lanarkshire Scotland which he held for three years.
 He subsequently secured a teaching post at the Glasgow School of Podiatry and has worked in various higher educational institutions in Huddersfield and Belfast.
 He moved to the West Midlands in 1994 where he secured the first academic Chair in podiatry.
-Current Robert is the Director of the Faculty of Health’s Graduate School at Birmingham City University, a position he has held for almost ten years.
+Currently Robert is the Director of the Faculty of Health’s Graduate School at Birmingham City University, a position he has held for almost ten years.
 He is an active researcher and has 120 publications and has presented much of his work at national and international meetings.
 He has an eclectic research profile ranging from podiatry in the broadest sense to computational modelling and chronic pain management.
 He holds Fellowships in the College of Podiatry and The Royal College of Physicians and Surgeons of Glasgow.